This article has links to products and services we love, which we may make commission from.

 Day One – Fife, Pitlochry & Granton-on-Spey

-Beginning in the Kingdom of Fife at Lindores Abbey, where the modern distillery is built on the site of the first-ever recorded distillery in the country, your whisky tour begins.
+Your whisky tour begins in the Kingdom of Fife at Lindores Abbey, where the modern distillery is built on the site of the country’s first-ever recorded distillery.

 From here, you move on to the Victorian town of Pitlochry, where you can have lunch and wander around this beautiful spot.

-The oldest to the highest distillery is next when you pop into Dalwhinney, which uses the River Spey as its source.
+The oldest to the highest distillery is next when you visit Dalwhinney, which uses the River Spey as its source.

 After a dram or two, you are taken to Granton-on-Spey, where you will be based for the two nights accommodation.